bxz9200/bxz9200.github.io/index.md

 </div>

 <div style="text-align: justify;">
-<p>I worked as a <font color=LigthSykBlue>Deep Learning Software and Research Intern</font> at <font color="DarkGreen">NVIDIA</font> under the supervision of <a href="https://alvarezlopezjosem.github.io/">Dr. Dr. Jose M. Alvarez</a> and  <a href="https://chrisding.github.io/">Dr. Zhiding Yu</a>.
+<p>I worked as a <font color=LigthSykBlue>Deep Learning Software and Research Intern</font> at <font color="DarkGreen">NVIDIA</font> under the supervision of <a href="https://alvarezlopezjosem.github.io/">Dr. Jose M. Alvarez</a> and  <a href="https://chrisding.github.io/">Dr. Zhiding Yu</a>.
 I received a full-time offer as a <font color=LigthSykBlue>Senior System Software Engineer</font> from <font color="DarkGreen">NVIDIA</font> after the internship but could not return to the U.S. due to an unexpected visa issue.
 I then relocated to Singapore.
 Thank you Singapore for having me and I love this great place!</p>
 </div>